 Editor’s note: This post is a Care2 favorite, back by popular demand.
 It was originally published on April 2, 2014.
 Enjoy!

 It might surprise you to learn that humans aren’t the only animals that grow their own food.
-From leaf cutter ants cultivating underground fungi farms to fish harvesting crops of algae, check out these eight amazing animal agriculturists.
+From leaf cutter ants that cultivate underground fungi farms to fish that harvest crops of algae, check out these eight amazing animal agriculturists.

-Carving tunnels into decaying tree trunks, the ambrosia beetle carries fungi in special receptacles on their bodies and deposits the spores into handbuilt chambers where the fungi grows by drawing nutrients from the wood.
-The beetles carefully tend to their crops and once their larvae are fully grown, they fly off to bore into new trees and restart the process.
+Carving tunnels into decaying tree trunks, the ambrosia beetle carries fungi in special receptacles on its body and deposits the spores into hand-built chambers.
+The fungi then grows by drawing nutrients from the wood.
+The beetles carefully tend to their crops.
+Once their larvae are fully grown, they fly off to bore into new trees and restart the process.

 Marsh snails are another fungus farming animal who have developed a way of ensuring that a readily available food source is never far away.
 Living in abundance in the Southeastern United States, these small mollusks encourage fungal growth on dead cordgrass leaves by cutting grooves into them with their radula.
 Having created the perfect growing environment for their favorite fungi, some marsh snails have also been observed fertilizing the leaves with their feces.

-The spotted jellyfish is an expert algae farmer which uses its own body tissues as the growth chamber.
-During the daylight hours, they spend the vast majority of their time orientating themselves in the best way to catch the most amount of sunlight.
+The spotted jellyfish is an expert algae farmer, and the creature uses its own body tissues as the growth chamber.
+During the daylight hours, spotted jellyfish spend the vast majority of their time orientating themselves to catch the most amount of sunlight.
 The photosynthetic crop flourishes inside their internal gardens, giving the jellyfish an unlimited supply of fresh algae to consume.